-'''

-class calibre.utils.formatter_functions.BuiltinFormatsModtimes

-'''

-formats_modtimes(date_format) - return a comma-separated list of colon-separated items representing modification times for the formats of a book.
-The date_format parameter specifies how the date is to be formatted.
-See the format_date function for details.
-You can use the select function to get the mod time for a specific format.
+class calibre.utils.formatter_functions.BuiltinFormatsModtimes formats_modtimes (date_format_string) - return a comma-separated list of colon-separated items FMT:DATE representing modification times for the formats of a book.
+The date_format_string parameter specifies how the date is to be formatted.
+See the format_date() (page 188) function for details.
+You can use the select() (page 195) function to get the modification time for a specific format.
 Note that format names are always uppercase, as in EPUB.

-formats_paths()
+formats_paths